Antastic11a/pokeemerald/notes.md

     - [ ] Reduce PP of high power moves to 3 or something.
     - [ ] Remove PP UP
     - [ ] Restore PP at the start of every battle.
+- Buff early game low base power moves.
+    - Ideas
+        - Moves like Ember, if they hit the target twice, they trigger a status effect.

 ## More use out of Pre-evo Pokemon